In winter, drivers must adapt their driving to weather and road conditions. Winter tires are mandatory from December 15 to March 15 inclusive.

 Under the Highway Safety Code, drivers must slow down when visibility is reduced as a result of darkness, fog, rain or other precipitation, or when the roadway is slippery or not completely cleared.

 Some driving schools offer lessons on how to drive on snow and ice to people who want to improve their techniques and gain confidence when it comes to winter driving.

 To drive safely during the winter months, the Ministère des Transports, de la Mobilité durable et de l'Électrification des transports recommends that you do a proper tune-up before the cold hits.

 Before leaving, make sure you can make your trip safely by consulting:

-From December 15 to March 15 inclusively, all passenger vehicles registered in Québec, including taxis, must be equipped with winter tires.
+From December 15 to March 15 inclusive, all passenger vehicles registered in Québec, as well as taxis, must be equipped with winter tires.

 This requirement also applies to rental passenger vehicles in Québec, as well as mopeds, motorized scooters and motorcycles.

 Even though winter tires are not mandatory before December 15, winter can arrive early.
 Don't let it catch you unprepared!

 The fine varies from $200 to $300, plus costs.